 Basic estate planning focuses on directing who inherits your assets and avoiding probate, typically using a will and revocable trust.
 Estate tax planning goes further by employing advanced legal and financial strategies specifically designed to minimize or eliminate the 40% federal estate tax.
 It is most relevant for individuals and couples with estates approaching or exceeding the federal exemption amount.

-Should I use my remaining gift tax exemption before it decreases further?
+Should I consider using my gift tax exemption strategically?

-The exemption has already decreased as of January 1, 2026.
-However, individuals who made large gifts under the higher TCJA exemption in prior years are protected by an IRS anti-clawback rule that ensures they will not be penalized if the exemption later drops below their cumulative gifts.
-If you have remaining exemption, using it strategically through gifting or trust funding may still reduce your taxable estate.
+Individuals who made large gifts under the higher TCJA exemption in prior years are protected by an IRS anti-clawback rule that ensures they will not be penalized if the exemption later drops below their cumulative gifts.
+With the 2026 exemption now permanently set at $15,000,000 per individual, strategic use of the lifetime exemption through gifting or trust funding remains a valuable tool for families with larger estates.
 Work closely with a qualified tax and legal professional before making large gifts.

 Taking Action: Your Estate Tax Planning Roadmap